IchNukeDichWeg/Discord.py-Nuker/README.md

 ---

+The Nuker addition file was made to get more Pings.
+If you want to Nuke just run it at the same time as the normal File, change the Variables to what you want (SPAM_MESSAGE is the message its gona spam, WEBHOOK_NAME is the Webhook name) add ur Bot Token and you dont have to do anything else it will spam at the same time as the Bot will after u use the !nuke command.0--

+---

 I added a few Variables at the to make it easier for you to use to Bot and adjust it like you wish.
-They should be self-explanatory, a few have a little description to what it is for.
+They should be self-explanatory, I still added a description to what it is for each of them.
 If you dont understand them make sure to create a Issue and ill help you out.
 Also Check the Nuker Settings to turn on / off (True/False) what you want the Bot to do once you run the Nuke Command

 ---